elianafang/reply2reviewer_Ve3r/README.md

 We appreciate the reviewer’s comprehensive feedback and will ensure that all these works are acknowledged and appropriately positioned in the revised version.
 Our goal is not to replace but rather to complement existing approaches with a general-purpose, architecture-agnostic diffusion enhancement.

 <div align="center"><strong>Figure Re.2: Screenshot from the official GitHub link provided in the [8] GRAND.
-This showing a *404 error*, indicating that the codebase is not publicly accessible at the time of our submission.
+This showing a 404 error, indicating that the codebase is not publicly accessible at the time of our submission.
 This makes direct, reproducible comparison with GRAND infeasible.

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/5f9dfb21-2663-40b6-b501-e271e8b7218d" /></strong></div>